AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 When the designated approver for high-value invoices is on leave, the approval either waits or gets delegated informally - usually via a message or email saying “can you cover my approvals this week.”
 That delegation is not recorded in the accounting system.
 There is no audit trail showing that the person who approved a $15,000 invoice during a manager’s absence was authorised to do so.

 This is a straightforward audit finding.
-Any external reviewer looking at the approval record sees only who clicked approve, not whether they were within their authorisation level at the time.
+Without a proper audit trail, any external reviewer looking at the approval record sees only who clicked approve, not whether they were within their authorisation level at the time.

 Staff turnover resets institutional knowledge